 The simple fact is that many apps wouldn’t exist without mobile ad networks and in-app advertising.
 At the same time, mobile app marketers have come to understand the importance of maintaining the user experience in order to keep their apps alive.

-Subscription and the freemium model
+Subscription and the Freemium Model

 The user can download the app without paying anything if it uses a subscription model.
 Then, for a set period of time, they get access to all or some of the app’s capabilities, and they will have to continue using the app by paying a regular cost.